rposcro/tbot-panel/README.md

 ## Start Application

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4240/`.
 The app will automatically reload if you change any of the source files.
-Run `npm run start-proxied-prod` to use local dev instance to hit production backend service.
+Run `./runprod.sh` to use local dev instance to hit production backend service.
-Run `npm run start-proxied-dev` to use local dev instance to hit local dev backend service.
+Run `./rundev.sh` to use local dev instance to hit local dev backend service.

 ## Build